-Vitamin C serums can come in different forms: L-ascorbic acid, sodium ascorbyl phosphate, ascorbyl palmitate and THD ascorbate.
+Vitamin C serums can come in different forms.
 L-ascorbic Acid is most common because the most vitamin c research has been done on it (Paula’s Choice states this as the reason they only use L-ascorbic acid).

-After patch testing successfully, start introducing it every other day and slowly increase if you want to.
-Because it helps prevent UV damage I choose to use it every morning, rather than at night.
+After patch testing successfully, start introducing it into your morning routine every other day and slowly increase if you want to.
+Because Vitamin C products can have a hard time penetrating the skin, I recommend using it right after cleanser, before layering any additional products.
 I added it to my morning routine in the following order: Splash with water (or cleanser), Sunday Riley CEO, Moisturizer, sunscreen.

 Which Vitamin C Should You Choose?

 While I’m currently using Sunday Riley’s CEO, there are so many different brands to choose from.
-However, when purchasing vitamin c, it’s important to remember that it should come in an opaque or dark tinted bottle, as prolonged exposure to air and light can make it ineffective (unless it comes as a powder, in which case it’s stable enough to see sunlight).
+However, when purchasing vitamin c, it’s important to remember that it should come in an opaque or dark tinted bottle, as prolonged exposure to air and light can cause it to oxidize, making it ineffective (unless it comes as a powder, in which case it’s stable enough to see sunlight).

 Here are some of my recommendations: